Killing of Deona Marie Knajdek: Guilty plea

 Kraus was found mentally competent to stand trial after a court proceeding on September 10, 2021.
-Kraus’ trial was initially scheduled to begin on March 21, 2022, but it was delayed to July, and then delayed again to October of that same year.
+Kraus’ trial was initially scheduled to begin on March 21, 2022, but it was delayed to July and then to October of that same year.
 Just as his the trial was about to commence, Kraus pleaded guilty in Hennepin County District Court on October 24, 2022.
 The charge of intentional second-degree murder charge was amended to unintentional second-degree murder, a lesser charge.
 Kraus also pleaded guilty to second-degree assault with a dangerous weapon for injuring another protester with his car.
 A second assault charge for another injured protester was dropped.
 At his sentencing hearing on November 23, 2022, Kraus was sentenced concurrently to 20 years in prison for the unintentional murder charge and 3.75 years for the assault charge.
-Kraus admitted to investigators and before the court that he had driven his vehicle at a high rate of speed toward the makeshift barricades the night of June 13, 2021.
+Kraus admitted to investigators and before the court that he had driven his vehicle at a high speed toward the makeshift barricades the night of June 13, 2021.
 His attorney said that he was unaware there was a demonstration and that he did not have a political motive for his actions.